Flokey82/go_gens/README.md

 ### simnpcs: NPCs with daily routines

 This is an early experiment in simulating NPCs with daily routines.
 Sadly it is quite messy and doesn't follow best practices.
 It also has plenty of leftover code that I don't want to delete.
 I might clean it up in the future.

+### simnpcs2: NPCs with daily routines (WIP)

+This is a rewrite of simnpcs and gamecs... still in early stages of development.

 ### simvillage: Village simulation